 My City Council colleagues and I have fully funded RPS for the past three years.
 City Council has given RPS every cent their leadership has asked for.
 Despite the coronavirus, RPS’s budget is still set to increase by $6 million this year.

-RPS’s budget has increased by $22 million, or 15%, since 2016 .
+RPS’s budget has increased by $22 million since 2016, a 15% increase .
 While there is still more work to do, Richmond has tackled head-on the funding and infrastructure challenges Richmond’s schools face.
 Our teachers are better paid, our schools have more staff, and our classrooms have more resources now than they did four years ago.

 I have been highly engaged with our schools as your city councilman.
 I visit Mary Munford, Fox, Albert Hill, and Thomas Jefferson once a month during the school year with our School Board member, Liz Doerr.
 Liz and I have the closest relationship out of any elected officials in Richmond, and we have taken the time to know our schools and our students.